-There are two main diagnoses concerning the adequate characterization of the absurdity Moore discovered the linguistic diagnosis and the doxastic diagnosis.
+There are two main diagnoses concerning the adequate characterization of the absurdity Moore discovered the linguistic diagnosis and the doxastic diagnosis diagnosis produced at a doxastic rather than at a linguistic level.
+Among them, Shoemaker and Sorensen seem to me to hold the more interesting views.